steadforce/k8s-escape-room/README.md

 Hovering there with your cursor gives you a hint for what you might be looking for.

 ![K8s Escape Room in web](.images/k8s-escape-room-web-unsolved.png)

+All puzzles can be solved through exchanging or adding infromation.

+### Available tools
+* K9s
+* kubectl